Starfodders/Hearth-Client/README.md

 27. 😀 DONE - Overhaul tutorial to take place when the piece of relevant content appears, not all at once
 28. Infographic for what each unit covers
 29. 😀 DONE - Alter seed data to have text decorations for significant words
+30. May need to redo guest log in to be more apparent/immediate for people who want to get into the App instantly

 ### Bugs